Jonathan Roy: Music career

 Roy's album What I've Become came out in 2009.
 His second album, Found My Way, came out in 2010.
 He released his French-language debut album, La route, in 2011.
 The title track of a duet with Natasha St-Pier.

-Roy had a rôle in the 2012 revival of the musical Don Juan.
+Roy had a role in the 2012 revival of the musical Don Juan.

 In 2012, his father helped him set up a meeting with 1980s pop singer Corey Hart, who runs Siena Records, an affiliate of Warner Music.
 Hart offered to sign him to his label after Roy performed a Teddy Thompson song for him at Hart's home in Nassau, Bahamas.
-Roy and Hart releasd a cover of the Chris Rea song, "Driving Home for Christmas", in 2016.
+Roy and Hart released a cover of the Chris Rea song, "Driving Home for Christmas", in 2016.

 In 2017, Roy released the album Mr. Optimist Blues.
 Hart executive-produced the album and wrote three of its songs.
 The Montreal Gazettes music critic characterizes the style as "easygoing 21st-century pop with a little light reggae thrown in for good measure.
 Think Ed Sheeran meets Paolo Nutini and then slap on Bob Marley’s greatest hits."
 Roy is based in Toronto.

 He frequently collaborates with Kim Richardson as a duet or backing vocalist.

 In 2023, he participated in an all-star recording of Serena Ryder's single, "What I Wouldn't Do", the proceeds being donated to Kids Help Phone's Feel Out Loud campaign for youth mental health.